Diversity of emergent dynamics in competitive threshold-linear networks: Mathematical results

+Theorem~\ref{thm:Thm1b} gave conditions on the graph $G$ of a CTLN that guaranteed the absence of stable fixed points.
+In this section, we present a theorem and a conjecture relating certain graph structures to the existence of stable fixed points.

-\paragraph{Stable fixed points in the CTLN model.} To state the next theorem, we need a few graph-theoretic definitions.
-A subset of vertices $\sigma$ is a {\em clique} of $G$ if $i \rightarrow j$ and $j \rightarrow i$ for all pairs $i,j \in \sigma$.
-In other words, a clique is a subset of nodes that is all-to-all bidirectionally connected.
+To state the next theorem, we need a few graph-theoretic definitions.
+A subset of vertices $\sigma$ is a {\em clique} of $G$ if the nodes in $\sigma$ are all-to-all bidirectionally connected, i.e. $i \leftrightarrow j$ for all pairs $i,j \in \sigma$.
 We say that a vertex $k$ is a {\it target} of $\sigma$ if $k \notin \sigma$ and $i \rightarrow k$ for each $i \in \sigma$.
 If the clique $\sigma$ has no targets, we say that it is {\it target-free}.
 A clique is {\it maximal} if it is not contained in any larger clique of $G$.
 Note that all target-free cliques are necessarily maximal, but maximal cliques need not be target-free.
 For example, the graph in Figure~\ref{fig:CTLN-model}D has two maximal cliques, but only one of them is target-free.
-It turns out that only the target-free cliques can support\footnote{We say that a subset of vertices {\it supports} a stable fixed point if there exists a fixed point attractor $x^*$ of the dynamics such that $x_i^* > 0$ for all $i \in \sigma$, and $x_k^* = 0$ for all $k \notin \sigma$.
-In other words, the nodes that are active at $x^*$ are precisely the ones in the subset $\sigma$.} stable fixed points.
+It turns out that the only cliques that can support stable fixed points are target-free cliques.